 We climbed munros (mountains over 3000 feet high), visited the Battle of Bannockburn memorial, found the castle Archie Forbes was imprisoned in from In Freedom’s Cause, followed the trail of Davie and Alan from Kidnapped, day tripped to islands of Mull, Iona and Staffa, went “over the sea to Skye” as in the famous song and found the grave of Flora McDonald.

-When you see the highlands in person, the emotions created by Scottish legends, novels and music makes sense.
+When you see the highlands in person, the emotions created by Scottish novels, legends, and music makes sense.
 The bleakness, the beauty, the rain and the clouds, the sheep on the hillsides, the ruined cottages and castles blend into one stirring song.
 This is the land where you truly would expect to find dragons around the next corner.

 Here are a few suggestions of books that will help you take a journey of imagination to Scotland.

-6 Amazing Books Set in Scotland
+6 Amazing Books Set in Scotland: Scottish Novels and Nonfiction Books About Scotland

 1. In Freedom’s Cause by G.A.
 Henty